Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance: Experiments

 \subsection{Empirical Results}

 \textbf{Comparison with OPT}: In this experiment, we compare the minmax distance and running time of the discussed algorithms.
 As the OPT algorithm can be used to solve only small instances of the FBR problem, we use 8 robots in this experiment.
-The experimental results in Figure~\ref{figc} show that the OPT algorithm requires prohibitively high running time than the other algorithms (because of the use of the QCP solver).
-In terms of minmax distance, our proposed algorithms (EA-SCR and EA-OPT) perform close to the OPT algorithm, and significantly better than the existing algorithms (CR and BT).
-In all the experiments, we use communication radius of 1m.
+The experimental results in Figure~\ref{figc} show that the OPT algorithm requires significantly higher running time than the other algorithms (because of the use of the QCP solver).
+In terms of minmax distance, our proposed algorithms (EA-SCR and EA-OPT) perform close to the OPT algorithm and significantly better than the existing algorithms (CR and BT).
+In all the experiments, we use a communication radius of $1m$.
 We perform each experiment 100 times and report the average.

 \textbf{Comparison of Minmax Distance}: In this experiment, we compare the discussed algorithms (except for OPT) in terms of minmax distance.
-We vary the number of robots from 8 to 256 by factor of 2.
+We vary the number of robots from 8 to 256 by a factor of 2.
 The experimental results in Figure~\ref{figd} show that our proposed algorithms (EA-OPT and EA-SCR) perform better than the existing algorithms (CR and BT).
+The standard deviation is shown using the shades.

 \textbf{Comparison of Running Time}: To compare the running time of the proposed algorithms, we use the same setup as the previous experiment.
 The experimental results in Figure~\ref{figt} show that the EA-OPT algorithm requires the highest running time (because of the use of the QCP solver) and the other three algorithms require similar computational time.